adslbarxatov/MafiaHelper/docs/index.md

 The ***first night*** is announced (players close their eyes).
 The presenter takes turns interviewing the roles (except for `townspeople`).
-The respective players open their eyes and point to some other player (in some cases you can point to themselves or skip a turn) to whom they want to apply the action of their role.
+The respective players open their eyes and point to some other player (in some cases you can point to them or skip a turn) to whom they want to apply the action of their role.
 The moderator makes appropriate notes in the app.
 Having completed the role, the player closes his eyes.